kyledinh/pwa/docker/readme.md

 There are two setups in this repo, a Polymer App and a React App.
 Neither currently uses the backend-api.

+## Run the Angular App with Datawasher API

+* `dc-up-angular-compose.sh` to launch container
+* `angular-app/ng-serve.sh` to launch the dev to `localhost:4200`
+* `angular/ssh-container.sh` to log into the container
+* The Datawasher API will auto launch to `https://localhost/create?limit=10&first_name=MOX_RFN`
+* `datawasher-api/cp-dist-to-container.sh` will upload dist to the container

 ## Run the Polymer App

 * `dc-up-polymer-compose.sh` to launch container